 What are the types of Conventional Loans?

 Conventional loans are available in a variety of terms, either as an adjustable rate mortgage or as a fixed rate mortgage, ranging from 10 to 30 years.
 This may be an appealing option for those who plan to stay in their home for many years.
 With a Conventional loan, purchase transactions may require as little as a 5% down payment.1 For more specific details, please contact a First Mid residential lender.
-Check here for today’s featured rates, or here to get a custom quote.
+Click here to get a custom quote.

 What is a Jumbo Loan?